Skip to content

 Runtime state movement is explicit.
 The runtime message contracts include kernel state, fd snapshots, OFD snapshots, pipe slots, socket state, child-exit records, guest memory writes, and blocking/resume hints.

 That is intentional.
-The runtime should make ownership transitions visible rather than hide them behind broad global mutation.
+The runtime makes ownership and host-execution transitions visible rather than hiding them behind broad global mutation.
+Transporting or mirroring state does not make TypeScript the authority for its Linux meaning.

 Threaded Guest Workloads